MinaBMiller/3tier-web-app/README.md

 ## Accessing the Infrastructure

-- Web Application: Access via the load balancer DNS name (available in Terraform outputs)
+- Web Application: Access via the load balancer DNS name
-- Bastion Host: SSH using the key pair specified in the configuration
+- Bastion Host: SSH using the key pair created in the configuration
 - Database: Connect through the bastion host using SSH tunneling

 ## Customization